tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 bool(@@@false@@@)
 {% endhighlight %}

 It is common for authentication mechanism to hash a provided password and compare the resulting password hash with a password hash stored in a database.
-If this is done using loose comparision, there is a risk that the comparision would evaluate to `true` for different passwords.
-This can occur if PHP tries to convert the password hashes to a [float]() before comparing them.
+If this is done using loose comparison, there is a risk that the comparison would evaluate to `true` for different passwords.
+This can occur if PHP tries to convert the password hashes to a float before comparing them.
 This typically happens when the strings to compare start with one or more `0` characters, the character `e` followed by one or more numeric characters.
 For example, `0e1234`  would be interpreted as a float representing the value `0`.
 Similarly, `00000e1234` would also be interpreted as a float representing the value `0`.
 As such, comparing these two strings would result in `true`.

-A hash which PHP would interpret as a `0` float is normally called a [magic hash]().
+A hash which PHP would interpret as a `0` valued float is commonly referred to as a magic hash.
 The table below lists magic hashes for different hash algorithms together with the input to these hash algorithms.
-Assuming that the password hash of one of our two compromised users is a magic hash and that the authentication check is performed using a loose comparision between a calculated password hash and an already known password hash, we could potentially be able to authenticate as this user by using one of the values in the `Input` column as a password.
+Assuming that the stored password hash of one of our two compromised users is a magic hash and that the authentication check is performed using a loose comparison between the calculated password hash and the stored password hash, we could potentially be able to authenticate as this user by using one of the values in the `Input` column as a password.

 <div style="overflow-x:auto;">
 <table class="customTable"><tr><th>Hash Type</th><th>Hash Length</th><th>Input</th><th>Magic Hash</th></tr>